Archetypes

 - Dynasmon (YR)

 A funny hubris deck that trashes its own security in order to become the big chungus and block/raid for silly numbers.
 It runs an option card that, when used, places itself at the bottom of security, where it recovers from deck if it's trashed or checked as the last security card.
+That said, it suffers heavily from a tragic lack of consistency in how the archetype is defined, resulting in a jank buildup with heavy variance depending on the individual cards being evolved through.

 - Lucemon (YM)